Industry · 13 min read

 What does working with Foundgrove cost?

 Foundgrove's SEO starts at $2,500/month, month-to-month with no minimum, and GEO/AEO is included in the base retainer — because AI visibility isn't optional for manufacturers anymore.
+You can see how the tiers map to scope on our pricing page.
 If you want a specific read on your capabilities and where you're losing RFQs, grab a free 10-minute video audit.
 We'll show you the gaps before you commit to anything.

 Where does this fit in your stack?